歡迎。Nau mai, haere mai. Welcome.

 Through photography, film, podcast, and written narrative, I partner with purpose-driven people and organisations to craft stories and communicate to a global audience that honour context, cultivate trust, and move people toward shared goals.

-My collaborators have been disaster relief workers in Nepal, food forest communities in Seattle, ecological restoration teams in Ecuador, and indigenous communities in Panama.
-Different sectors, same commitment to depth and the human experience.
+My collaborators have been disaster relief workers in Nepal, food forest communities in Seattle, ecological restoration teams in Ecuador, and indigenous communities in Panamá .
+Different sectors, different cultures and stories, yet the same commitment to depth and the beautiful human experience.

 Photo by Erica Austin